-8.2 Seminary Teaching methods Observations 1.
-Overview of molecular taxonomy and phylogeography methods.
-DNA isolation techniques, PCR, RFLP, sequencing.
-Practice of DNA isolation, methods, kits used.
-Seminary work will be organized using laptops and phylogeography programmes, multimedia tools 2 hours 2.
-PCR and choice of primers, loci used in phylogeography. idem idem 3.
-Electrophoresis and cloning, discussion of sequencing methods, control of PCR products by gelatin electrophoresis. idem idem 4.
-Molecular analysis.
-Correction and control of sequencing chromatograms received from analysis laboratories, using specific programs. idem idem 5.
-Analysis of sequences received or downloaded from the international database based on specific programs, maintenance and correction of genetic bases, building the library of DNA sequences. idem idem 6.
+8.2 Seminar / laboratory Teaching methods Remarks 1.
+Overview of molecular taxonomy and Seminary work will be phylogeography methods.
+DNA isolation organized using laptops and Individual project in a molecular techniques, PCR, RFLP, sequencing.
+Practice of phylogeography programs, laboratory and field work DNA isolation, methods, kits used multimedia tools 2.
+PCR and choice of primers, loci used in idem idem phylogeography. lueiii luem 3.
+Electrophoresis and cloning, discussion of sequencing methods, control of PCR products idem idem by gelatin electrophoresis.
+4. Molecular analysis.
+Correction and control of sequencing chromatograms received from idem idem analysis laboratories, using specific programs.

+5. Analysis of sequences received or downloaded from the international database based on specific programs, maintenance and correction of genetic bases, building the library of DNA sequences. idem idem 6.
 Use of international genetic banks (NCBI, BOLD, etc.).
 Application of the BLAST program.
 Data collection for taxonomic or phylogenetic analysis. idem idem 7.
-Basic principles applied in the proper joining of sequences, recommended programs.Verification, attachment and correction of sequences downloaded from international genetic bases. idem idem 8.
+Basic principles applied in the proper joining of sequences, recommended programs.
+Verification, attachment and correction of sequences downloaded from international genetic bases. idem idem 8.
 Phylogeographic methods: methods based on the analysis of genetic distance, methods based on the analysis of sequences.
 Substitution models in the case of nucleotide sequences, the issue of evaluation of genetic distances.
 Presentation of statistical analysis programs (eg MEGA), using different evolution models or different parameters.
-The issue of the gap. idem idem

-9. Building a tree based on genetic distances: neighbor-joining by using programs (eg MEGA).
+The issue of the gap. idem idem 9.
+Building a tree based on genetic distances: neighbor-joining by using programs (eg MEGA).
 Editing phylogenetic trees, ordering. idem idem 10.
 Methods based on the principle of parsimony, basic principles, possibilities and restrictions in genetic analysis.
 Calculations based on parsimony and the effects of adjusting the selected parameters. idem idem 11.
 Maximum-Likelihood methods: principles of use in phylogenetic evaluations, evaluation and selection of parameters (based on the ModelTest program). idem idem 12.
 Maximum-Likelihood methods: principles of use in phylogenetic evaluations (application of the PhylML program).
 Comparison of phylogeographic hypotheses with the results obtained with the ML method. idem idem 13.
 Bayesian methods, statistical programs, applicability. idem idem 14.
 Presentation and discussion of selected case studies using nucleotide sequences downloaded from international databases, presentation the phylogeography analyses results, commets. idem idem